 Orbis Africa is committed to transparency both in our work and how we spend investors’ funding in our sight-saving programmes and initiatives.
 We invite you to review our latest annual report in order to gain a better understanding of our income, funding allocation and project spend.

 • Orbis Africa Annual Report 2014

 • Orbis Africa Annual Report 2011 – 2013

 HOW YOUR DONATION IS USED

-CORPORATE PARTNERS IN AFRICA
+KEY PARTNERS IN AFRICA